How long is the waiting list?

 Sessions missed either through a club holiday closure or due to a members own holiday or sickness can be made up by attending an alternative session This must be done during the same term although we do permit one ‘catch up’ to be carried forward to the following term.
-For session times please visit our Classes page and choose a session.

 When should my child move from a Parent and Toddler class to Gym Tots?